eternaldensity/Sandcastle-Builder/README.md

 Icons by ChronosDragon, BlitzGirl, and StormAngel/cmyk.

-'NewPix' by Randall Munroe.
+'NewPix' by Randall Munroe, under a Creative Commons Attribution-NonCommercial 2.5 License. http://creativecommons.org/licenses/by-nc/2.5/ (these are actually hotlinked from http://imgs.xkcd.com/ via http://xkcd.mscha.org/ ) This means that this game cannot be used for any commercial purpose (including YouTube monetisation)

 'Colpix' by various.
+(These are coloured modifications of Randall Munroe's work)

 Inspired by Orteil's C**kie Clicker.